wsydney76/craft-properties-field/README.md

     * `{"offLabel": "labelText","onLabel": "labelText"}` for a boolean field
     * `{"min": 0,"max": 100,"step": 5}` for a number field

-  Supported for text/email/number, textarea, boolean, select, date, entries/assets property types.
+  Supported for text/email/number, textarea, boolean, select, date, entries/assets, table property types.

+Tip/Warning: Show a tip/warning.
+This allows to have consistent settings across all usages.
+Unlike instructions, tips/warnings added in a field layout do not override the field settings.

 ### Defaults